An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Both Stack and Queue are dynamically extensible, like List and ListImmutable.
 There is no need (or means) to specify a size limit as they will continue to expand until, eventually, the computer’s memory limit is reached.

-This same syntax is used to specify the Type if you want to pass a Stack into a function, or specify it as the return Type.
+This same syntax is used to specify the Type if you want to pass a Stack or Queue into a function, or specify it as the return Type.

 Stack and Queue have two methods in common: length and peek.